Nadro-J/py-subalert/README.md

 On-chain analytics delivered from substrate based eco-systems to Twitter.

-Note: This library is will mature over time and certain areas may be re-developed to further improve alerts.
+Note: This library will mature over time and certain areas may be re-developed to further improve alerts.
 The current scope is Twitter, but with the eventual plan of creating a web interface displaying real-time data once the library has matured enough.

 [PolkadotTxs](https://twitter.com/PolkadotTxs)
 ```yaml